disblu/guidelines/git/README.md

 The parameters `-m` means that the following text will be the message for that commit.

-The command `commit` has a numerous amount of parameters,  you can read more about this [here](https://git-scm.com/docs/git-commit).
+The command `commit` has a numerous amount of parameters,  you can read more about it [here](https://git-scm.com/docs/git-commit).

 ### 3.4.3 Cloning a repository